cockroachdb/docs/cockroachcloud/cmek.md

 - {{ site.data.products.db }} automatically backs up clusters on a set schedule that is not configurable.
 You can view, manage, or restore from these backups using the {{ site.data.products.db }} Console.
 Managed backups operate on all databases, tables, views, and scheduled jobs in the cluster.
 Full backups are taken daily and incremental backups are taken hourly.
 Full managed backups are retained for 30 days and incremental managed backups are retained for 7 days.
 Managed backups can be restored only to the cluster where they were taken.
 Managed backups are automatically encrypted using data keys that are distinct from those used to encrypt the cluster's data.

-  When CMEK is enabled for a cluster, managed backups change in the following ways:
+  When CMEK is enabled for a cluster on AWS, managed backups change in the following ways:

   - You can no longer restore from a managed backup that was taken before CMEK was enabled.
   - The data keys used to encrypt managed backups in {{ site.data.products.db }} are encrypted using the CMEK key before being written to persistent storage.
   - The CMEK key must be available before you can restore from an automatic backup.

+  {{site.data.alerts.callout_info}}
+  Automatic backups for clusters on GCP are not encrypted by the CMEK key.
+  {{site.data.alerts.end}}

 ## Limitations
 The CMEK feature has the following limitations:

 - CMEK can be enabled only on clusters created after April 1, 2022 (AWS) or June 9, 2022 (GCP).
-- To enable CMEK, you must use the [Cloud API](/docs/cockroachcloud/cloud-api.html).
+- To enable or revoke CMEK on a cluster, you must use the [Cloud API](/docs/cockroachcloud/cloud-api.html).
 It's not possible to enable CMEK using the {{ site.data.products.db }} Console.
-- Adding a region to a cluster with CMEK enabled is not recommended because currently, the new region will not be protected by the CMEK key.
+- If you add a new region to a cluster with CMEK enabled, the new region will not be protected by the CMEK key.
 - Rotating a CMEK key is not supported.
-- Only symmetric AES-GCM software keys are supported.
-- Software-backed keys are supported.
-The PCKS #11 API is not supported.
+- Automatic backups for clusters on GCP are not encrypted by the CMEK key.

 ## See also